 Introduction

-In this guide, you’ll learn exactly what each of the 12 astrology houses means, how they differ from zodiac signs and planets, and why they matter for understanding your life’s patterns.
+In this guide, you’ll learn what each of the 12 astrology houses means, how houses differ from signs and planets, and how to read them in a way that gives you something useful to reflect on instead of another recycled chart keyword.

 What Are the 12 Houses in Astrology?

-Think of your birth chart as a cosmic snapshot of the sky at the exact moment you were born.
+Think of your birth chart as a time-and-place map of the sky at the exact moment you were born.
 The 12 houses divide this 360-degree circle into 12 slices, each representing a different area of your life.

 Unlike zodiac signs (which are based on the Sun’s yearly journey through the ecliptic) or planets (which move through the sky at varying speeds), the houses are fixed to the Earth’s rotation.
 They’re calculated based on your exact birth time and location, which is why two people born on the same day in different cities can have completely different house placements.